 - Pilot - Japanese brand, focuses on the Japanese market, made in Japan

-- Pentel - Korean brand, made in China, wide range of pen styles and designs
+- Pentel - Japanese brand, wide range of pen styles and designs

 - Uses a different kind of ink - The Pentel pens use a waterproof ink, while the Pilot pens use an acid-free ink